akalenuk/16counters/README.md

 Please note, that `0` here is a character, not a number.
 Sending 0 would just set 0-counter to `i`.

-You can read value back, although only if it has been set with messages before, not by hand.
+You can read a value from the counter back, although, only if it has been set with messages, not by hand.
 And it affects performance, so it's generally best not to rely heavily on it.

     v = SendMessage((HWND)655890, WM_USER, 'R', i);

-You can also use primitive time counter:
+You can also use a primitive time counter:

     SendMessage((HWND)655890, WM_USER, 'T', i);
     ... some workflow long enough to be measured in process quant time slices...
     SendMessage((HWND)655890, WM_USER, 'S', i);

-Sending `T` starts the corresponding timer, sending `S` stops it and displays elapsed time in milliseconds.
+Sending `T` starts the corresponding timer.
+Sending `S` stops it and displays elapsed time in milliseconds.

 At this point, you might be wondering, what the `button` button for?
 It is actually a button you can "outsource" from the debugged program.
 It works like this.
 When you send a `B` command,